makrai/notes/libovicky2004-lang-neut-mBERT.md

   * DistilmBERT (Sanh+ 2019) ... at a significantly lower computational cost
 * mBERT is used cross-lingually for zero-shot transfer (Pires+ 2019)
   * morphological and syntactic tasks, at least for typologically similar langs
-  * semantic task, sentence-retrieval, with promising initial results.
-Their
+  * semantic task, sentence-retrieval, with promising initial results
 * how good the cross-lingual mBERT representation is for lexical semantics,
 * Multilingual capabilities of representations are often evaluated by zero-shot transfer (Hu+ 2020)